|Nutrition Facts (per serving)|

 Trifle is one of the quintessential puddings that have graced British tables for centuries.
-Dating back to the 16th century, this dessert is always made out of a cake, fruit, and custard, with other ingredients and variations added depending on the cook.
-No matter your choices, this beautifully presented dessert in a glass bowl showing off the layers, is always a delight.
-Alternatively, use dessert glasses to make individual trifles.
+Dating back to the 16th century, this dessert is always made with a cake, fruit, and custard, with other ingredients and variations added depending on the cook.
+No matter your choices, this dessert, which is beautifully presented in a glass bowl that shows off the layers, is always a delight.

 Our version is a quick sherry trifle, and unlike traditional trifle, it's made using ready-made custard or custard made with custard powder.
-You can, of course, make your own custard but then it wouldn't be too quick to make!
-Likewise, we use ready sponge cake, so the assemblage process takes less than 10 minutes.
+You can, of course, make your own custard, but then it wouldn't be too quick to make.
+Likewise, we use ready-made sponge cake, so the assembly process takes less than 10 minutes.

 If you use the optional sherry in this recipe, it becomes an adults-only dessert.

-- 10 ounces sponge cake (halved and cut into thick slices)
+10 ounces sponge cake, cut into thick slices

 10 ounces strawberries, or raspberries

 2 cups heavy whipping cream, whipped to soft peaks